codeflow2202/deskters/src/pages/index.md

 - type: section_hero
   template: section_hero
   section_id: hero
-  title: Be together while doing what you like
+  title: Lonely at your desk?
+Be together while doing what you like
-  content: Deskters allows you to spend time with people from all over the world while
+  content: "**Deskters** allows you to spend time with people from all over the world
-    working, studying or just chilling from home
+    while working, studying or just chilling from home"
   image: "/images/undraw_friends_online_klj6.svg"
   actions:
   - label: Learn More